Sugar Cookies with Royal Icing. These are not only beautiful, but will hands down be the best sugar cookies you ever eat.

 - 2 cups sifted powdered sugar

 - Gel food coloring

-Divide into two balls.
+- Divide into two balls.
 On a floured surface roll a ball to about ⅛ inch thickness.

 - Dip cookie cutters into flour and use to cut out cookies.
 Re-roll as needed, and once done with first ball of dough, repeat with the second.